Alff2027/GoogleDataAnalyticsProfessionalCertificate/README.md

 # GoogleDataAnalyticsProfessionalCertificate
 # Google Data Analytics Professional Certificate Capstone Project

 This repository consists of capstone project from Google Data Analytics Professional Certificate Course offered by Coursera.
+PROFESSIONAL TRAINING WITH A DURATION OF 6 MONTHS.
 These projects are form "Track 1" of the module i.e. these offer specific data sets to analyze.
 Currently, two different scenario/case studies have been analyzed here.

 ## Cyclistic: How does a bike-share company navigate speedy success?